 Tie, bow tie and buttonhole: our test of the Cinabre brand

-If “ style is the expression of thought so everyone who has worked in certain offices must have regularly noticed the absence of style, or thought.
+If " style is the expression of thought " So anyone who has worked in certain offices must have regularly noticed the absence of style, or of thought.

-In business districts, I wonder how some manage to make wearing a suit so tasteless?
+In business districts, I wonder how some people manage to make wearing a suit so bland?
 Where is the personality?
 Where is the creativity?
 Where is the style?

-Why not ask yourself questions and open up to break out of your little habits?
-We discover, we try, we adopt then we change.
-Like many of you, I have had periods where I was influenced by other styles.
-A detour to London, a trip to Rome, a dose of English style, a dose of Italian style.
+Why not ask yourself questions and open up to get out of your little habits?
+We discover, we try, we adopt and then we change.
+Like many of you, I had periods where I was influenced by other styles.
+A detour through London, a trip to Rome, a dose of English style, a dose of Italian style.
 A bit of preppy style found in the United States, some Latin inspirations imported from South America...

-I sincerely loved them but, with hindsight and experience, I realize that all these tests had another effect: that of making me want to rediscover what a slightly more French elegance is.
+I sincerely loved them, but with hindsight and experience, I realize that all these attempts had another effect: that of giving the desire to rediscover what a slightly more French elegance is.

-And precisely, at the bend of rue d'Hauteville in Paris, I discovered the Cinabre brand whose team is made up of authentic enthusiasts, truly creative people and... particularly stylish people.
+And just as it happened, at the turn of Rue d'Hauteville in Paris, I discovered the Cinabre brand, whose team is made up of genuine enthusiasts, true creatives and... particularly stylish people.

 4 ties, 4 materials and 4 different twists.
 And they all fit very good looks